RicRicci22/Yolov3_person_detection/README.md

 - Fine tune yolov4 using VisDrone/sardCorr1 datasets and repeat the processing on the video performing the same tests to compare them
 - Reproduce the results of the paper () using the fine tuned yolov4
 - Perform the same steps as above but using a two-stages approach

+Substeps:
+- Improve the video output -> it takes too much space now
+- Try with different resolutions and frame skip
+- Write the time it takes to process a frame